 Once you’ve sorted your Greek seasoning situation, it’s back in the air fryer to finish off your Greek roasted potatoes.
 The photo below was taken after 5 minutes.
 If you wanted your potatoes a bit crispier, feel free to keep them in the air fryer a few more minutes.

-And that’ll do it.
+Okay, that’ll do it.
 Hit ’em with a fresh squeeze of lemon juice and a little parsley when serving to set things off just right.
 I’d love to know how you end up serving your Greek potatoes and what you think about the recipe!
 Recipe reviews and comments are always appreciated, or you can snap a pic on tag me on Instagram.
+And if you like these potatoes, you’ll want to check out my sheet pan Greek meatballs and potatoes recipe next.

 - 1 lb (448g) Baby Gold Potatoes, quartered